ResidentMario/subway-explorer-deploy/README.md

 Start by running the following:

-    gcloud compute disks create subway-explorer-datastore --size 2
+    gcloud compute disks create subway-explorer-datastore --size 10

 Select a node in your cluster which will run the `subway-explorer-api` pod.
 Any node that isn't already under high load will do.
 You can pick one by e.g. visiting your [Cloud Console](https://console.cloud.google.com/) and looking around.

-Once you have the ID of the node you want to run the database on, follow the instructions at ["Add persistent disk"](https://cloud.google.com/compute/docs/disks/add-persistent-disk#create_disk) on formatting the disk.
-The `[MNT_DIR]` in this document is the node ID you just looked up.

-Once the disk is formatted, run the following command to attach that disk to the node:
+Run the following command to attach that disk to the node:

     gcloud compute instances attach-disk subway-explorer-datastore --disk NODE_ID

 ...substituting `NODE_ID` for the ID of the chosen node.
 For example, in my case `gke-webapp-default-pool-49338587-d78l` was what I needed.

-Now you have a persistent disk attached to your node!
+Now you have a persistent disk attached to your node.
+Finally, follow the instructions at ["Add persistent disk"](https://cloud.google.com/compute/docs/disks/add-persistent-disk#create_disk) on formatting the disk.
+Use `subway-explorer-datastore` for the `[MNT_DIR]` mentioned there.

 ### Step 4: Copy the database to the volume